Discover ROAD Innovation District project

-The 2020-2024 Business Plan is focused on consolidating the generation of green power, with particular reference to photovoltaic sources, in support of the decarbonisation and energy transition processes.
+Acea Group is focused on consolidating the generation of green power, with particular reference to photovoltaic sources, in support of the decarbonisation and energy transition processes.

-We also generate electricity via 2 thermoelectric power plants (Montemartini and Tor di Valle) located in the Municipal area of Rome, with an overall installed capacity of 97 MW, and 7 hydroelectric power plants, located in the regions of Lazio and Abruzzo, with a total capacity of 122 MW.
-During recent years the hydroelectric power facilities have undergone refurbishment and efficiency enhancing interventions: during 2019, revamping works continued at the Galileo Ferraris Hydroelectric Power Plant in Mandela, enabling optimisation in the use of available water resources.
+We generate electricity also via 2 thermoelectric power plants (Montemartini and Tor di Valle) located in the municipal area of Rome, with an overall installed capacity of 106.8 MWe, and 7 hydroelectric power plants located in the regions of Lazio and Abruzzo, with a total capacity of 122 MW.
+We also produce energy via two waste-to-energy plants, for an overall electricity output of 58 MWe.

-Dati al 31 dicembre 2019
+Dati al 31 dicembre 2022

 The company Ecogena develops energy efficiency initiatives for the Group and reports their results to the Gestore dei Servizi Energetici (GSE) for the awarding of Energy Efficiency Certificates (EECs).
 The activities assigned to Ecogena also include the design and building of trigeneration plants for the production, in combined mode, of electricity, heat and cold.

 Cogeneration, namely the combined production of electrical and thermal energy, allows high efficiencies to be achieved, between 80% and 90%.
 Trigeneration, which is a special application of cogeneration, allows use of a part of the thermal energy recovered in order to produce cooling energy in the form of cooled water for air conditioning in rooms or for industrial processes.
 The activities carried out by Ecogena also include the planning and building of cogeneration and trigeneration plants.